 How is Opioid Addiction Treated?

 The best method for people with an addiction to opioids is for them to regularly take an FDA-approved medication such as methadone or buprenorphine so that they don’t have withdrawal symptoms and feel normal.
-These medications do not have any long-term medical toxicity.
-Since they make people feel normal, do not make people feel “high,” and allow people to carry on all their usual activities, there is no urgency to stop them.
+These medications do not have any long-term medical toxicity, instead helping people feel normal and partake in all their usual activities without feeling “high.”

-Once patients are ready to seek health care for their opioid addiction, getting on medication is the first step.
-This can be followed by a slow taper as the best approach to stopping opioids entirely.
-Some people, however, may need to stay on methadone or buprenorphine for years, or even their entire life – but since the medications have no adverse effects in the short or long term, staying on them may be the best option for many people.
+Once patients are ready to seek care for their opioid addiction, starting medication is the first step.
+This can be followed by a slow taper, helping stop taking opioids entirely without quitting “cold turkey.”
+Some people, however, may need to stay on methadone or buprenorphine for years, but since the medications have no adverse effects in the short or long term, staying on them may be the best option for many people.

 Everyone is different, and the best way to address their opioid addiction must be individualized.
 A patient working with their counselor and medical provider is the best method to know what will work for them.